bfeitknecht/vault/sem5/NumCS/NumCS.md

 semester: sem5
 ---
 # Info
-- Python as language with little overhead in syntax and many available libraries
+- Python is language with little overhead in syntax and many available libraries